An Activity-Based Model of Transport Demand for Greater Melbourne: Method

 \subsection{Assigning statistical areas (SA1) to activities}

 At this point, each agent now has a home \gls{sa1} and a list of activities they conduct throughout the day.
-Candidate locations for these activities were selected from the endpoint nodes of non-highway edges (i.e., edges with a speed of 60km/h or less and accessible by all modes) of the OSM-derived transport network generated by (cite network paper here).
+Candidate locations for these activities were selected from the endpoint nodes of non-highway edges (i.e., edges with a speed of 60km/h or less and accessible by all modes) of the \gls{osm}-derived transport network generated by \cite{jafari_building_2022}.
 It is important to note that these non-highway edges were already densified, with additional nodes added every 500 meters.
-These locations were selected to ensure that any activity location would be reachable from the network without any non-network travel movement (i.e. bushwhacking).
-These locations were then classified according to the land use category of the mesh block they lie within.
-In order to facilitate matching location types to activity types, the mesh block categories were simplified into five types: Home, Work, Education, Commercial, and Park (see Table \ref{tab:vista-category-reclass}).
+These locations were selected to ensure that any activity location would be reachable from the network without any non-network travel movement (i.e., bushwhacking/teleporting).
+These locations were then classified according to the land use category of the mesh block they are located within.
+To facilitate the matching of location types to activity types, the mesh block categories were simplified into five types: Home, Work, Education, Commercial, and Park (see Table \ref{tab:vista-category-reclass}).

 Transport mode is then assigned sequentially to each trip, along with \gls{sa1} region to non-home activities.
-The specifics detailed in Algorithm \ref{alg:locate}, but broadly, transport mode is selected first.
+The specifics are detailed in Algorithm \ref{alg:locate}, but broadly, transport mode is selected first.
 This then allows for region selection based on the likely travel distance for that mode, as well as the relative attractiveness of potential destinations for the chosen trip purpose.